 The carefully planned environment means that children can be encouraged to focus, with minimal distraction from other areas of the room and the learning environment.

-At certain times of the day the children congregate in larger groups, and a number of gathering points planned to facilitate this including, phonics time, snack time, maths meetings and other whole class learning sessions.
+At certain times of the day the children get together for large group or whole class session such as phonics time, snack time, maths meetings and other whole class learning sessions.